Skip to main content

 • you think you have early symptoms of dementia

-The GP can do some simple checks to try to find the cause of your symptoms.
-They can refer you to a memory assessment service or another specialist for further tests if needed.
+Your GP can do some checks to try to find the cause of your symptoms.
+They will refer you to a memory clinic or another specialist for further tests if needed.

 If you're worried about someone else, encourage them to see their GP.
 You could suggest going with them.